Filial piety: Early Confucianism

-Filial piety became a keystone of Han morality.
+Filial piety was a keystone of Han morality.

 During the early Confucian period, the principles of filial piety were brought back by Japanese and Korean students to their respective homelands, where they became central to the education system.
 In Japan, rulers gave awards to people deemed to practice exemplary filial conduct.

-During the Mongolian rule in the Yuan dynasty (13th14th century), the practice of filial piety was perceived to deteriorate.
-In the Ming dynasty (14th17th century), emperors and literati attempted to revive the customs of filial piety, though in that process, filial piety was reinterpreted, as rules and rituals were modified.
-Even on the grassroots level a revival was seen, as societies that provided vigilance against criminals started to promote Confucian values.
-A book that was composed by members of this movement was The Twenty-four Cases of Filial Piety.
+During the Mongolian rule in the Yuan dynasty (13th–14th century), the practice of filial piety was perceived to deteriorate.
+In the Ming dynasty (14th–17th century), emperors and literati attempted to revive the customs of filial piety.
+Though in that process, filial piety was reinterpreted, as rules and rituals were modified.
+Even on the grassroots level a revival was seen, as vigilante societies started to promote Confucian values.
+Members of this vigilance movement composed the book The Twenty-four Cases of Filial Piety.

 Introduction of Buddhism

-Filial piety is an important aspect of Buddhist ethics since early Buddhism, and was essential in the apologetics and texts of Chinese Buddhism.
+Filial piety has been an important aspect of Buddhist ethics since early Buddhism, and was essential in the apologetics and texts of Chinese Buddhism.
 In the Early Buddhist Texts such as the Nikāyas and Āgamas, filial piety is prescribed and practiced in three ways: to repay the gratitude toward one's parents; as a good karma or merit; and as a way to contribute to and sustain the social order.
-In Buddhist scriptures, narratives are given of the Buddha and his disciples practicing filial piety toward their parents, based on the qualities of gratitude and reciprocity.
+Buddhist scriptures portray the Buddha and his disciples practicing filial piety toward their parents, based on the qualities of gratitude and reciprocity.

 Initially, scholars of Buddhism like Kenneth Ch'en saw Buddhist teachings on filial piety as a distinct feature of Chinese Buddhism.
 Later scholarship, led by people such as John Strong and Gregory Schopen, has come to believe that filial piety was part of Buddhist doctrine since early times.
-Strong and Schopen have provided epigraphical and textual evidence to show that early Buddhist laypeople, monks and nuns often displayed strong devotion to their parents, concluding filial piety was already an important part of the devotional life of early Buddhists.
+Strong and Schopen provided epigraphical and textual evidence to show that early Buddhist laypeople, monks, and nuns often displayed strong devotion to their parents, and concluded that filial piety was already an important part of the devotional life of early Buddhists.